ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc - Original Backup.md

 	- Players take turns taking actions.
 3. Round End
 	- If an effect refers to the end of the round, it happens here.
-	- Do round end channeled card process.
-	- Each player gets 2 energy counters.
+	- Each player gets an energy counter.
-	- Start the next round
+	- Do end of turn things, then discard down to max hand size and start the next round.

 ### Combat:
 During the main phase while you have priority and there are no unresolved effects, you may start an attack by declaring your attackers.
 You may only attack twice per round.